docksal/docksal/docs/docksal-stack.md

 ## Customizing project configuration

-On details of docksal.yml structure and differences between dynamic and static configurations see [customizing project configuration](project-customize.md).
+If you are ready to customize Docksal settings for your project then check out  [customizing project configuration](project-customize.md) to learn about `docksal.yml` structure and differences between dynamic and static configurations for a project.